onefrankguy/notarius/README.md

 ```

 Notarius is fine with you calling the `configure` method multiple times.
-Set up defaults when your program starts and change them later.
+This means you can set up defaults when your program starts and change
+them later.

 Usage
 -----